Accidents in the workplace

 In most cases, if you need time off because of an accident at work, you'll only have the right to Statutory Sick Pay.
 Your employer may have a scheme for paying more for time off caused by accidents, or may decide to pay extra depending on what has happened.

 Making an injury claim

 If you've been injured in an accident at work and you think your employer is at fault, you may want to make a claim for compensation.
-Any claim must be made within three years of the date of the accident and you'll normally need a lawyer to represent you.
+Any claim must be made within three years of the date of the accident and you'll normally need a lawyer.
 If you belong to a trade union, you may be able to use their legal services.
-Otherwise, you should speak to a specialist personal injury lawyer.
+Or, you should speak to a specialist personal injury lawyer.

 By law, your employer must be insured to cover a successful claim and should place a certificate with the name of their employer's insurance company where it can be seen at work.
 If not, they must give you the details if you need them.

 If you're considering suing your employer, remember that the aim of legal damages is to put you in the position you would be in had the accident not happened - it's not about getting hold of some 'free' money.
 There are also court costs and legal fees to think about.

 What you should you do if you have an accident